gnames/bhlindex/README.md

 ### Environment Variables

 It is possible to use Environment Variables instead of configuration file.
-Environment Variable override the configuration file settings.
+Environment Variables override the configuration file settings.
 The following variable can be used:

 | Config         | Env.
 Variable        |